input-output-hk/cardano-sl/wallet-new/docs/updates.md

--   When we want to apply an update, we query `GET /api/update` and this performs a `O(1)` `head` lookup in the list of updates to grab the first (and te oldest), because updates are incremental and needs to be performed in a sequence.
+-   When we want to apply an update, we query `GET /api/update` and this performs a `O(1)` `head` lookup in the list of updates to grab the first (and te oldest), because updates are incremental and need to be performed in a sequence.
+If the first (and the oldest) of the updates has `version <= current_version_of_the_code`, then it's dismissed and the process repeats for next update.
+    If there are no updates left, the endpoint reports this information accordingly.

 -   If the user applies the update, `POST /api/update/apply` is called.
     We then apply the update using the downloaded binary and we